Peer Mentoring Program

 - Be a UT student with a GPA of 3.0 or better.

-- Be available to spend 10 hours per week mentoring FRI students.
+- Be available to spend up to 10 hours per week mentoring FRI students.

-- Complete training provided by the College of Natural Sciences Tutor and Mentor Academy
+- Complete training provided by the College of Natural Sciences Peer Leader Academy

 How do I apply?